recoveryhub/2021-wanderers/Source/Draft/MJ_TW_018.md

 “Yes.
 Richard Osmund.”

 The thatcher, who was a slow, deep man, studied the situation.
 “If strange doctrines killed men I reckon that England would be a desert to-day!...
-Now, George Fox.
+Now, George Fox[^5].
 I was at Reading, and I heard him witnessing before what he called the steeple-house.
 When he was done they beat and stoned him and took him away to gaol....
 But{393} I didn’t taste poison in his words.
 I thought there was some honey in them.”

 “So there is.—I will put White Faithful in the stable then.”